dmallen

 Term Course Number Section Title Type

 Kenzie Allen is a poet and multimodal artist.
 Her research centers on documentary and visual poetics, literary cartography, and the enactment of Indigenous sovereignties through creative works.
-A descendant of the Oneida Nation of Wisconsin, her most recent project is a multimodal book of poetry which incorporates intergenerational histories and diasporic movements, Haudenosaunee traditions, and archival materials of the Carlisle Indian Boarding School.
-A finalist for the National Poetry Series, her poems can be found in Poetry magazine, Boston Review, Narrative Magazine, Best New Poets, and other venues, and she is the recipient of a 92NY Discovery Prize, an inaugural James Welch Prize for Indigenous Poets, the 49th Parallel Award in Poetry, and the Littoral Press Prize.
+A first-generation descendant of the Oneida Nation of Wisconsin, her most recent project is a multimodal book of poetry that incorporates intergenerational histories and diasporic movements, Haudenosaunee traditions, and archival materials of the Carlisle Indian Boarding School.
+A finalist for the National Poetry Series, her poems can be found in Poetry magazine, Boston Review, Narrative Magazine, Best New Poets, and other venues, and she is the recipient of a 92NY Discovery Prize, an inaugural James Welch Prize for Indigenous Poets, the 49th Parallel Award in Poetry, and broadside prizes from Sundress Publications and Littoral Press.
+She is the author of Cloud Missives (Tin House, 2024).

 Degrees